 - Cross the bow river to the south shore via the bridge under the C-train.

 - Once on the South side of the river, immediately take a left and back down into the trees below the train bridge and link up with the single track that eventually ends up at the boat launch.

 - Ride the shoreline from the boat launch to the under the Peace Bridge and then rejoin the bow river pathway.

-- Continue to Princess Island park, and starting from the West side of the island, pick your way along the raised water break on the North side of the park.
-There are Sandy moguls as well as downed trees to challenge yourself with.
+- Continue to Prince's Island Park, and starting from the West side of the island, pick your way along the raised water break on the North side of the park.
+There are sandy moguls as well as downed trees to challenge yourself with.

 - Eventually the moguls will end, and you will find yourself riding on the gravel walking trail, still heading east.

 - When you approach the Playground with the “White Hats”, take one of the left hand drop-ins to access another series of single track trails – some through the trees and a more challenging one along the rivers edge.